Metridia longa

 Metridia longa is a copepod found in the Arctic, the north Atlantic, the Pacific, and surrounding waters.
 The female has an average length of about 4.2 mm, and the males have an average length of about 3.5 mm.

 Description

-M. longa females have an average length of about 4.2 mm, with an average range between about 1.6 mm and 4.5 mm.
+Metridia longa females have an average length of about 4.2 mm, with an average range between about 1.6 mm and 4.5 mm.
 Males are usually smaller, with an average length of around 3.5 mm, and a range between about 1.6 and 4 mm.
 M. longa are bioluminescent, emitting light when mechanically, electrically, or chemically disturbed.
 This light is given through secretions containing luciferase from epidermal glands on the head and abdomen.

 Distribution

-M. longa is found in the sub-Arctic, Arctic, north Atlantic, and the Pacific, along the coast of the Americas and Asia.
+Metridia longa is found in the sub-Arctic, Arctic, north Atlantic, and the Pacific, along the coast of the Americas and Asia.
 It has also been recorded in the Antarctic, in the Pacific Antarctic.